CharlieMallon/milestoneThree/README.md

 -   ### Beta

-    -   Users cannot see each others To Do's
+    -   Register
+    -   Log on/off
     -   All CRUD functions
     -   Tell you how to use the application.
     -   Make Responsive on all Devices.